-Traineeships are skill development programmes run in partnership between SOLAS and employers in many sub-sectors of employment.
+Traineeships are skill development programmes run in partnership between the ETB's and employers in many sub-sectors of employment.

-Traineeships comprises training in a SOLAS or SOLAS approved training centre combined with training in the workplace with a host employer.
+Traineeships comprise of training in an approved training centre combined with training in the workplace with a host employer.
 Essential elements of Traineeships include the involvement of employers in the selection of trainees, development of the curriculum, certification and on-the-job training.
 Successful learners receive a QQI (formerly FETAC) Award.

-Industry agreed standards for in-company training is reflected in the work place training record, which specifies the workplace training elements.
+Industry agreed standards for in-company training is reflected in the workplace training record, which specifies the workplace training elements.
 The structure of the programme and recognition of its certification enables participants to progress to further training, education and employment opportunities and supports the development of clear "career paths" for individuals in an occupational field.
-Standard SOLAS training allowances are paid.
+Standard training allowances are paid.